Sahadeva: Birth and early years

 According to the Adi Parva ('First Book') of the Mahabharata, upon Pandu's behest, Kunti had used her boon three times to invoke celestial gods and gave birth to her three children—Yudhishthira, Bhima and Arjuna.
 Upon hearing about Madri's desire to give birth to a son, Pandu requested Kunti to share her boon with her.
-Madri, upon seeking divine assistance, invoked the twin celestial deities of health, the Asvins, and bore two sons—Nakula and Sahadeva—who were extolled to be unparalleled in earthly beauty.
-An ethereal voice proclaimed that these twins would surpass even the Asvins themselves in energy and allure.
+Madri, upon seeking divine assistance, invoked the twin celestial deities of health, the Ashvini Kumaras, and bore two sons—Nakula and Sahadeva—who were extolled to be unparalleled in earthly beauty.
+An ethereal voice proclaimed that these twins would surpass even the Ashvins themselves in energy and allure.
 Despite invoking the gods only once, Madri obtained two remarkable sons.
 However, her co-wife, Kunti, fearing that Madri might surpass her in offspring, beseeched the king not to command her further, accepting this as her granted boon.
 Sahadeva, along with his brothers, spent his childhood in the company of sages at Shatashriga mountain.
 However he was orphaned after Pandu, who had a curse inflicted upon him by Kindama, attempted to engage in love making with Madri, resulting in his demise.
-Following this, Madri entrusted her children to Kunti, and followed him to his death by performing the ancient practice of sati, immolating herself on her husband’s funeral pyre.
+Following this, Madri entrusted her children to Kunti, and followed him to his death by performing the ancient practice of sati, immolating herself on her husband's funeral pyre.
 Kunti raised the twins alongside her own sons in Hastinapura, the capital of Kuru which was being ruled under Pandu's elder brother Dhritarashtra.
 (Note: Despite being the younger brother of Dhritarashtra, it was Pandu who succeeded their father as king of Bharata.
 This was because Dhritarashtra was blind, a disability that caused him to forfeit his right to the royal succession.
 Dhritarashtra fathered 100 sons, known as the Kaurava brothers, and ascended the throne on the death of Pandu.)
 Despite Sahadeva not being her biological offspring, Kunti held a special affection for him, making him her favorite among the Pandavas.
 The Pandava brothers were brought up with their paternal cousins, the Kauravas, and the education of all these boys was supervised by Bhishma.

-Sahadeva and Nakula, along with the other princes, were instructed in the gurukula for by Kripa and Drona in warfare and use of weapons such as bow and arrows and martial art.
+Sahadeva and Nakula, along with the other princes, were instructed in the gurukula by Kripa and Drona in warfare and use of weapons such as bow and arrows and martial art.
 He also mastered his skills in fencing and axe fighting.
 After completing their training, the Pandavas defeated Drupada, King of Panchala, as a gurudakshina for Drona.
 Notably, Sahadeva along with Nakula protected the wheels of Arjuna's chariot during this endeavor.
 Later, Duryodhana—the eldest son of Dhritarashtra and leader of hundred Kaurava brothers—plotted to burn the Pandavas alive by constructing Lakshagriha, a lac palace, in Varanavata.
 Fortunately, with the aid of their wise uncle Vidura, the Pandavas escaped through a secret tunnel.

 Marriages and children

-In the Adi Parva, two wives of Sahadeva are mentioned—Draupadi, the princess of Panchala who was also married to his four brothers as well, and Vijaya, the princess of Madras.
+In the Adi Parva, two wives of Sahadeva are mentioned—Draupadi, the princess of Panchala who was also married to his four brothers as well, and Vijaya, the princess of Madra.
 It also narrates how he married them: